 Organic Seed Alliance’s collaborations with farmers, researchers, and the seed and food industry are fostering a regional seed system that is responsive to the needs of organic agriculture.

 Organic Seed Alliance’s Pacific Northwest partnerships and projects are well-established.
-In 2015, we broke ground on our first research field at the Finnriver Farm & Cidery in Chimacum, providing a central location for most of our organic variety trial, plant breeding, and seed production projects in the region.
+In 2015, we broke ground on a research field at Finnriver Farm & Cidery in Chimacum, providing a central location for most of our organic variety trial, plant breeding, and seed production projects in the region.
 The farm also serves as a venue for workshops, tastings, and field days.
-We’ve hosted nine biennial Organic Seed Growers Conferences in the region as well.
+We’ve hosted ten biennial Organic Seed Growers Conferences in the Pacific Northwest region as well.

 Here are a few project updates: